Jussi-P/gittest/README.md

-###Jussis readme
+##Jussis readme

-#I do video editing and game design.
+I do video editing and game design.
 Also some other kinda designing and photo/videography.

+For more info click links below:

 __http://jussipullinen.tumblr.com__